M66B/XPrivacyLua/DEFINE.md

   "luaScript": "function after(hook, param)\n    local result = param:getResult()\n    if result == nil then\n        return false\n    end\n\n    param:setResult(null)\n    return true\nend\n"
 }
 ```

+Note that you can conveniently edit hook definitions in the pro companion app, so there is no need to edit JSON files.

 * The *collection*, *group* and *name* attributes are use to identify a hook
 * The attributes *minSdk* and *maxSdk* determine for which [Android versions](https://source.android.com/setup/build-numbers) (API level) the hook should be used